AlexVerrico/octoprint-stats/README.md

 This plugin is designed to show statistics of your printer and estimate power usage in kWh.

-#### if you want to contribute, please join the gitter chat so that we can better coordinate: https://gitter.im/AlexVerricoChat/octoprint-stats

 ## Setup
 #### Important!
 You may need to install the system package libatlas-base-dev for this plugin to work by running `sudo apt install libatlas-base-dev`.
 ### Python 3: